wrightrocket/webhook.site/webhookscript/reference.markdown

 In addition to classical function invocation, WebhookScript additionaly supports [Uniform Function Call Syntax (UFCS)](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) as a way to call functions "on values".
 Essentially, it means that calling `foo(bar);` is ***equivalent*** to calling `bar.foo()`, or *- to provide an example with additional parameters -* that calling `foo(bar, 1, true, "something");` is ***equivalent*** to calling `bar.foo(1, true, "something")`.

 #### Value-type based inference of called function name
-When using chained function invocation, WebhookScript **interpreter will try to find the most fitting function to call**.
+When using chained function invocation, the **interpreter will try to find the most fitting function to call**.
 "Most fitting" meaning that when the client calls `bar()` function on a value having the `string` type, WebhookScript will try to find and use the `string_bar()` first.
 If such function is not defined, only then will the interpreter use the original `bar()` function.

 Consider this *a syntactic sugar* to make coding in WebhookScript a bit more user-friendly.
 Because of this the user is able to call `"something".length()` on a string the same way as calling `[1, 2, 3].length()` on an array, even though there are in fact two separate functions `string_length()` and `array_length()` invoked behind the scenes.